Estimating Software Projects in an Agile World

 Web App Jump Start Comparison: Generated UI

-This is the third in the author’s blog series comparing two “jump start” tools for making Java-based Web Applications: JHipster and Cuba Framework.
-Both these platforms create for you an application with a ton of functionality.
+This is the third in the author’s blog series comparing two “jump start” tools for making Java-based Web Applications: JHipster Cuba Framework Both of these platforms create for you an application with a ton of functionality.
+There is a tremendous value just to starting with a completely working application, so you can actually get to […]

 Web App Jump Start Comparison: Setup and Start

-This is the second in the author’s blog series comparing two “jump start” tools for making Java-based Web Apps: Jhipster and Cuba Framework.
-To the amusement of my colleagues at Calavista, I am constantly saying how much I hate computers.
+This is the second in the author’s blog series comparing two “jump start” tools for making Java-based Web Apps: Jhipster Cuba Framework To the amusement of my colleagues at Calavista, I am constantly saying how much I hate computers.
+I don’t, of course, but what I hate are how hard they are to do […]

 Using Alba to Test ASP.NET Services

-One of our projects at Calavista right now is helping a client modernize and optimize a large .Net application, with the end goal being everything running on .Net 5 and an order of magnitude improvement in system throughput.
+One of our projects at Calavista right now is helping a client modernize and optimize a large .Net application, with the end goal of being everything running on .Net 5 and an order of magnitude improvement in system throughput.
+As part of the effort to upgrade the web services, I took on a task to […]

 Web App Jump Start Comparison

 One thing Calavista does very well as a company is building Web Applications from scratch.
-If you have a great idea for an application and you plan to bet your life savings on building a company around it, a smart move would be to find a development organization with an on-time, within-budget record of greater then 90%, such as Calavista.
+If you have a great idea for an application and you plan to bet your life savings on building a company around it, a smart move would be to find a development organization with a on-time, within-budget record of […]

 Yes, Virginia, Continuous Deployment Does Have Controls and Approvals: Part 3

-In my last two blogs, I went over specifics of Continuous Deployment and gave some examples of how you can enforce quality controls even though you are releasing at breakneck speeds.
+In my last two blogs, I went over the specifics of Continuous Deployment and gave some examples of how you can enforce quality and controls even though you are releasing at breakneck speeds.
 To finish off my series, we will dive into Dark Launches and Feature Toggling.
+These mechanisms allow our teams to deploy software […]

 Software and Sourdough

 My non-computer hobby since quarantine started has been making sourdough bread.
 I created my own starter and I’ve been making bread almost every weekend since last March.
-I’ve gotten pretty good at it, such that commercial bread is now unacceptable to anyone in my family.
+I’ve gotten pretty good at it, such that commercial bread now is unacceptable to anyone in my family.
+(In other words, I’m not allowed to stop making it […]

 What Can The IRS Do For You?